franciscop/react-test/readme.md

 > Early package!
 We are [looking for **beginner Open Source contributors**](https://github.com/franciscop/react-test/blob/master/Contributing.md)! ❤️

-A complete and expressive testing library for React:
+Expressive testing library for React to make sure your code works as expected:

 ```js
 import $ from "react-test";